Skip to content

-From Cannes to the Oscars: The 11 Films That Conquered Both
+From Cannes to the Oscars: The 11 Films Recognised by Both

-Only 11 films in history have won the Palme d'Or at Cannes and been nominated for Best Picture at the Oscars.
+Only 11 films in history have won the Palme d'Or at Cannes and been nominated for or won Best Picture at the Oscars.
 All of them are Gold tier.

-Winning both?
-That's the rarest accomplishment in film.
+Being recognised by both?
+That's one of the rarest accomplishments in film.

-Only 11 films in history have won the Palme d'Or at Cannes and been nominated for (or won) Best Picture at the Oscars.
+Only 11 films in history have won the Palme d'Or at Cannes and been nominated for or won Best Picture at the Oscars.
+Of those, only one, Marty, took home both prizes.
+The other ten won the Palme and earned an Oscar nomination, but didn't win Best Picture.
 Every single one of them is Gold tier.

 The complete list